-Today I’m sharing tips for getting sunscreen on toddlers and a great mineral sunscreen for sensitive skin in this sponsored post with Blue Lizard sunscreen.
+Today I’m sharing tips for putting sunscreen on toddlers and a great mineral sunscreen for sensitive skin.

 Have you had sunscreen battles this summer yet?

 It feels like packing for a two week trip just to get to the beach and then like taming a wild animal just to get sunscreen on my kids.

 Tell me I’m not the only one.